Curta: History

 The Curta was conceived by Curt Herzstark in the 1930s in Vienna, Austria.
 By 1938, he had filed a key patent, covering his complemented stepped drum.
 This single drum replaced the multiple drums, typically around 10 or so, of contemporary calculators, and it enabled not only addition, but subtraction through nines complement math, essentially subtracting by adding.
 The nines' complement math breakthrough eliminated the significant mechanical complexity created when "borrowing" during subtraction.
 This drum was the key to miniaturizing the Curta.

-His work on the pocket calculator stopped in 1938 when the Nazis forced him and his company to concentrate on manufacturing precision instruments for the German army.
+His work on the pocket calculator stopped in 1938 when the Germans forced him and his company to concentrate on manufacturing precision instruments for the German army.

 Herzstark, the son of a Catholic mother and Jewish father, was taken into custody in 1943 and eventually sent to Buchenwald concentration camp, where he was encouraged to continue his earlier research:

 While I was imprisoned inside Buchenwald I had, after a few days, told the [people] in the work production scheduling department of my ideas.
 The head of the department, Mr. Munich said, 'See, Herzstark, I understand you've been working on a new thing, a small calculating machine.
 Do you know, I can give you a tip.
 We will allow you to make and draw everything.
 If it is really worth something, then we will give it to the Führer as a present after we win the war.
 Then, surely, you will be made an Aryan.'
 For me, that was the first time I thought to myself, my God, if you do this, you can extend your life.
 And then and there I started to draw the CURTA, the way I had imagined it.